ExpressAI/DataLab/docs/add_new_datasets_into_web_platform.md

 * you just want to add both the metadata and sample information into the database
 * you don't aim to calculate the additional features

+Note: so far, we only upload the first 20,000 samples into the web database.

 This involves two steps:

 #### (1) write a data loader script for your new dataset.
 You can refer to [`how to add new datasets into sdk`](https://github.com/ExpressAI/DataLab/blob/main/docs/add_new_datasets.md)